shawnroos/granola-obsidian/README.md

 ## Debugging

-If you encounter issues with date extraction or other features:
-1. Check the debug log at `/tmp/granola-debug.log`
+If you encounter issues, check the debug log at `/tmp/granola-debug.log` for detailed information about the processing steps.
-2. The log contains detailed information about date extraction, attendee detection, and file operations
-3. Make changes to the project version first, then sync to Raycast

 ## Best Practices